As seen in:

 2. An ingredient can be comedogenic when used in a high concentration in tests, but when used in a lower percentage in a cosmetic product, is not comedogenic.

-3. The term ‘comedogenic’ and the comedogenicity rating scale is not regulated by any governing body, so it can mean anything, and is therefore meaningless!
+3. The term ‘comedogenic’ and the comedogenicity rating scale is not regulated by any governing body, so it can mean anything a company wants it to mean

 Read more about comedogenic skincare and other beauty marketing jargon HERE.

-Do I need to spend a lot of money on skincare to support my acne product?
+Do I need to spend a lot on skincare alongside a prescription acne plan?

-Click HERE to read what our founder, Dr Michele Squire, told Mamamia Australia about expensive skincare (all our patients receive personalized 1:1 advice from our Skincare Support Team about inexpensive skincare products to support their acne treatment product.
+Click HERE to read what our founder, Dr Michele Squire, told Mamamia Australia about expensive skincare.

 Retinoids and Acne